 - Grant Disbursements – Disbursement will be made as the project progresses, pro-rated with matching funds.
 Advance disbursements of grant funds may be made on a case-by-case basis.
 Disbursements will be made upon request for payment submitted by the grantee in a form satisfactory to BNHA and fulfillment of the other requirements of the grant agreement.

-- Project Sign or Acknowledgment – Grant recipients are required to erect and maintain a project sign at a prominent location on project sites to provide appropriate acknowledgment of BNHA and City of Baltimore assistance.
+- Project Sign or Acknowledgment – Grant recipients are required to provide appropriate acknowledgment of BNHA assistance.

-- Sep 7, 2016 - Applications available for online submission through www.explorebaltimore.org.
+- April 3, 2017 - Applications available for online submission

-APPLICATION SUBMISSION - Small Cap Grant applications must be completed on-line through the BNHA grant portal.
+APPLICATION SUBMISSION - Heritage Investment Grant applications must be completed on-line through the BNHA grant portal.
 To submit a request for funding, applicants must create an account with BNHA Grants.
 This account will allow applicants to save draft proposals before the submission deadline.